Communicate Effectively With Employers

 Please take a few minutes to review this simple guidance on how to communicate more effectively through written documents such as applications and resumes, and by phone, email, and social media.

-You might want to start by viewing the 35-minute video below, which covers some of the basics on filling out job application forms, and the following 20-minute video on preparing for job interviews.
-There's more to a successful job search than you might think!
+You might want to start by viewing the 35-minute video below, which covers some of the basics on how to complete job applications.
+There's more to a successful job application than you might think!

 Job searches always involve documents.
 There are a half dozen types of documents with which you need to be familiar: job applications, resumes, cover letters, reference lists, job search records, and post-interview messages.